 written in March 2016 by Matt Krantz.
 His list includes General Motors, American Airlines, Xerox, and many more well-known companies.
 Mr. Krantz was referring to the US income tax.
 Many conclude American companies are not taxed enough.

-3 Tax Rates Need to be Studied
+Three Tax Rates Need to be Studied

 Three tax rates should be studied when answering the question, “Are American corporate tax rates too high?”
-The statutory rate
+The statutory tax rate

-- which is the rate paid on the last dollar earned.
+is the rate paid on the last dollar earned.
 A hypothetical example will be used to illustrate the relative importance of each of these rates.

 The US has One of the Highest Statutory Corporate Tax Rates